Payroll & Taxes

 Handling Payroll for Part-Time Employees in Alaska

-• Withholding Federal and State Taxes: Employers must withhold federal income tax and Social Security and Medicare taxes (FICA) from part-time employees’ wages.
-Alaska does not have a state income tax, so no state income tax withholding is required.
+• Payroll Taxes: Withhold federal income tax, Social Security, and Medicare taxes.
+Alaska does not impose a state income tax, simplifying state payroll tax withholding.

-• Maintain Payroll Records: Keep detailed payroll records for each part-time employee, including hours worked, wages paid, and tax withholdings.
-Alaska requires retention of payroll records for at least three years.
+• Recordkeeping: Maintain accurate records of hours worked, wages paid, and tax withholdings for each part-time employee.
+Alaska requires employers to keep payroll records for at least three years.

 Operational References